-Wondering how to find short term rentals?
+Wondering how to find temporary housing and short term rentals?
 Learn all the tricks and tips

 Sometimes, people need to find somewhere to live for just a few weeks or months.
 This may be true for you if you’re going to be temporarily living somewhere for work or play.
 You might even want to find a vacation rental for an extended getaway, or want to test living on your own before moving out of your parent’s house.
 If you can relate to one of these situations, short term housing could be perfect for you.
 However, you might not know how to find short term rentals (STR).

-Many people aren’t familiar with the best way to find short term rentals, so we’ve created a guide to help.
+Many people aren’t familiar with the best way to find a short term apartment lease, so we’ve created a guide to help.
 Read on to learn about the different types of short term rentals and how to find the best one for you.

 Why do people stay in short term rentals?

-Another reason why someone might opt for a STR is that a homeowner sold their primary residence and hasn’t purchased a new home yet.
+Another reason why someone might opt for a shorter lease may have something to do with housing options.
+For instance, a homeowner sold their primary residence and hasn’t purchased a new home yet.
+When it comes to occupancy within a short rental period, a temporary dwelling unit is often a solution.
 The real estate market has been on fire lately, and houses in many U.S. cities are often selling within just a few hours of being listed.
 This situation makes it easy to sell a home but difficult to buy one.
 As a result, a person might need a temporary place to live while they look for a new home after selling their own.

 Finding a short term apartment rental can be a renter’s dream!
 Some people may opt for a short term rental if they’ll be living in the city for a few weeks or months to study, visit family or simply explore the area.
 Basically, a property with a short term lease is a great option for someone who will be staying somewhere too long to crash on a friend’s couch or stay at a hotel but not long enough for a one-year apartment lease.
 Regardless, it is always good to know how to get out of a lease in case something happens.